HanCreate/SurvivalProject-Server/README.md

 * Big battle death match isn't working when playing on the beginner channel.

 # 25/05/2017
+* If the hero in hero mode leaves, the game ends in a draw.

-**If the entire blue/red team leaves the game, the game ends with a draw in the following modes:**
+**If the entire blue/red team leaves the game, the game ends in a draw in the following modes:**
 * Duel mode
 * Assault mode
 * Symbol mode